UH-CI/test-agave-app/README.md

 First you need to create an API application instance to work within.
 Run the followoing AGAVE CLI command:

-> /foundation-cli/bin/clients-create -S -v -N my_cli_app -D "Client app used for scripting up cool stuff"
+> clients-create -S -v -N my_cli_app -D "Client app used for scripting up cool stuff"

 The command will ask you for an API Username and Password - these are the iPlant username and password you just created (or already had).
 Now that you have an application API instance, you need to fetch an API-token that will authorize the rest of this session (these tokens do expire so you need to do this whenever you want to start a session)

-> /foundation-cli/bin/auth-tokens-create -S -v
+> auth-tokens-create -S -v

 You now have an authentication token stored on your computer so you can now use the AGAVE apis in your current application context.